 Hospital leaders who stay close to the transition process can help ensure the right resources are identified and the right people have a seat at the table.
-When leadership stays involved in the transition process from start to finish, they can also help mitigate risks.
-Since they know their organization inside and out, they also have the ability to step in quickly and identify solutions when needed.
+They can also help mitigate risks.
+Since they know their organization inside and out, healthcare administrators or other leaders can step in quickly and identify solutions when needed.

-Another area that requires a special focus during a transition is Human Resources (HR).
-Transitioning to a new support services partner isn't just about transitioning a service, it’s about transitioning people.
-Associates who are impacted by transitions understandably have many questions about their role, pay, benefits, scheduling and more.
+Transitioning to a new support services partner isn't just changing service providers.
+It requires team members on both sides to adjust to a new way of doing things.
+Associates who are impacted by transitions understandably have many questions about their role, pay, benefits, scheduling, and ongoing expectations.

-Make sure HR resources are available to answer all questions and also help walk transitioning associates through any paperwork.
-On-site benefits meetings are another great way to build rapport, and are one of several HR transition best practices we use with our clients.
+When planning contracted service transitions, have HR personnel on hand as you communicate these changes.
+They can answer employee questions and help them complete the necessary paperwork.
+On-site benefits meetings are another great way to build rapport and are one of several HR transition best practices we use with our clients.

 Compass Group transitions about one billion dollars in new business each year.
 As part of Compass Group, Compass One has proven processes, templates, tools, and best practices refined from extensive healthcare transition experience.
 We've learned that using a standardized plan ensures we stick to our proven processes, while also leaving room to customize to our client's needs.
 Here are a few elements we recommend having in your transition plan:

-- Create a team of dedicated subject matter experts to help capture all critical tasks related to each discipline
+- A team of dedicated subject matter experts to capture all critical tasks for each discipline.

-- Outline a communication and governance structure to streamline information sharing and decision making
+- A communication and governance structure to streamline information-sharing and decision-making.

-While change can be intimidating, there are steps your hospital hospitals can take as you approach a transition to ensure success.
+While change can be intimidating, taking these five steps as your company approaches a transition can help ensure success.
 Engage leadership from the beginning, and clearly communicate throughout the entire process.
-Make sure you have dedicated HR resources from both the incoming support services provider, and your hospital ready.
-Simplify everything by streamlining communication through a single point of contact and follow your plan.
+Make sure you have dedicated HR resources from both the incoming support services provider.
+Simplify everything by streamlining communication through a single point of contact and follow your plan to completion.